-(2) Movantmovant must select a hearing date for this kind of motion before the assigned judge from the list for the judge to whom the case is assigned that isCourt Hearing Scheduler Program, and such date must be more than thirty-three (33) but less than sixty (60) days after the date of service.
+(2) Movantmovant must select a hearing date from the list for the judge to whom the case is assigned that is for this type of motion from the Court Hearing Scheduler Program, and such date must be more than thirty-three (33) but less than sixty (60) days after the date of service.
 The notice of the motion must state the hearing date and time.